 If any of the incidents listed below occur, SPC members must report the incident immediately to the SPC Chair or, if the Chair is involved, another Trustee.
-Account should also be taken of SPC's Risk Management Policy, and advice taken from any qualified First Aiders, in these situations.
-The Chair will inform the DSO who will then take responsibility for the process to be followed.
-The incident must be recorded, with witness statements
+Account should

-SPC Safeguarding Policy 2024.docx Updated by Trustees January 2024 Page 1 of 6 3 3 , , · · · · · · · · · · · · · · · · · · · logged where possible / appropriate.
-The parents/guardians/carers of the vulnerable adult should also be informed by the DSO
+SPC Safeguarding Policy 2025.docx Updated by Trustees March 2025 Page 1 of 6 0.
+0 0 a.
+0 g. a paatea s, mastees maren ==== also be taken of SPC's Risk Management Policy, and advice taken from any qualified First Aiders, in these situations.
+The Chair will inform the Designated Safeguarding Officer who will then take responsibility for the process to be followed.
+The incident must be recorded, with witness statements logged where possible / appropriate.
+The parents/guardians/carers of the child, young person or vulnerable adult should also be informed by the DSO